-For decades, ice has been used to reduce pain and swelling in muscle injuries and now recently published research by Akron Children’s Hospital has found the same to be true for concussions.
+For decades, ice has been used to reduce pain and swelling in muscle injuries and now recently published research by Akron Children’s has found the same to be true for concussions.

 “We’re encouraged by the results of our cooling after concussion in teenage athletes pilot study that found cooling the neck and head areas significantly reduced symptoms such as headache and dizziness in concussed patients,” said Joseph Congeni, MD, director of the Sports Medicine Center at Akron Children’s.
 “Overall, patients who used the cooling technology had better outcomes, fewer complications and needed less follow-up.
 We hope the second phase of our study builds on these findings and cooling becomes the new standard of care for concussions in kids.”

 While research on concussions for adults, particularly collegiate and professional athletes, is common, few studies focus on pediatrics.
 The Akron Children’s study, sponsored by TecTraum, is one of the country’s largest concussion studies focused on teenage athletes and is the first multicenter study led by the Akron Children’s Rebecca D. Considine Research Institute.
 By working with multiple sites, including C.S.
 Mott Children’s Hospital, Cincinnati Children’s and Dayton Children’s, researchers hope to more efficiently enroll patients in the study and present findings to the FDA on the benefits of cooling concussions early.

 We asked the study’s lead researcher, Dr. Joe Congeni, how kids can be part of the study.

 Q: Who can participate in the study?